Files Disappeared From External Hard Drive

 Error-Checking Tool

-The Error-Checking Tool also detects and attempts to repair errors on the disk.
+If you’re not a fan of command-line stuff, there’s a friendlier version built into File Explorer: The Error-Checking Tool.
+It also detects and attempts to repair errors on the disk.
 Unlike the last method, you don’t need Command Prompt to use it.

 1. On Windows file explorer, look for your drive on the left sidebar and right-click > Properties.